int-brain-lab/ONE/docs/one_reference.md

 ```
 st, sc, cbl = ONE().load_datasets(eID, ['spikes.times', 'spikes.clusters', 'clusters.brain_location'])
 ```
 This command will (down)load three datasets containing the times and cluster assignments of all spikes recorded in that experiment, together with an estimate of the brain location of each cluster.
+For more information, see the [loading data](./notebooks/one_load/one_load) guide.

 ### Searching for experiments
 Finally, a user needs to be able to search the data released by a provider, to obtain the eIDs of experiments they want to analyze.
 To do so they would run a command like: